 Malware Config

-Presents the malware configuration details in case there are available directly via a static analysis, which is very rare.
+Presents the malware configuration details if there are available directly via a static analysis, which is rare.

 Signatures